Skip to main content

 Employees should be properly educated on BYOD security risks and given training on how to best secure their devices and use them in a way that guards against corporate data breaches.
 Employee exit strategies should include procedures for wiping all corporate data and apps from an ex-employee's device.

 When designing a BYOD security policy, a company needs to think about exactly what its security needs are.
 Policies such as using a Virtual Private Network (VPN) to access corporate apps may need to be instigated.
-It may be that a company decides to stipulate which devices and operating systems it deems are suitable for its BYOD model.
+It may be that a company decides to stipulate which devices and operating systems it deems suitable for its BYOD model.
 This can drastically reduce compatibility issues and enhance security.
-Personal devices may require a multi-factor authentication process in order to access corporate apps safely.
+Personal devices may require a multi-factor authentication process to access corporate apps safely.
 The extent of your BYOD security policy largely depends on the security needs of your business, your allocated budget, and the time frame in which you wish to roll out your BYOD model.

 • Password protection